-It's the first page I've written here so I'm sure I've made lots of mistakes; also I've only been using the server a day so I don't understand some things.
+(apparently continuing from bucko): It's the first page I've written here so I'm sure I've made lots of mistakes; also I've only been using the server a day so I don't understand some things.
 If a regular there could come and tweak this page I'd be most happy. :)

 Links for registration and a download of the client software are on the English WBaduk page.

 Sign-ups are done on the registration page <dead link as of Desember 14,2010>.
 Linux users be warned - even if the client works in WINE or something, this page doesn't want to load; claiming "The users of Korean, Chinese or Japanese Windows cannot join the membership."
 You'll probably have to load it in Internet Explorer under Windows.
 I found the page wanted to install some ActiveX controls.
 I let it, because I was installing onto a virtual PC that I'll only use for Oro, so I don't know if you can get away with refusing.

 Edit 02/18/2007 : maybe this page has changed, because there was no problem for me signing up with linux (debian etch, iceweasel 18.104.22.168 (i.e. firefox), flash and java enabled)

 Once you have registered, WBaduk will send your password to the email address that you provided.
 You can change your password.
 To do so, go to the main page ( http://www.wbaduk.com/main.asp) and click on the Correct Userinfo button located on the lefthand side.
 This brings up the member edit page ( http://www.wbaduk.com/edit_member.asp).
 On this page you can enter your new password.